-Toku Du is among the "straight-ahead” jazz a 1988 set of sessions focusing on jazz standards combining the guitarist with Stanley Cowell (drums), Buster Williams (bass), and Beaver Harris (drums), with results being academic.
-These tunes, Coltrane’s “Moment’s Notice," Monk’s “Round 'Midnight," "My Funny Valentine"-- get a neat, circumspect treatment that is gutless.
-The guitarist enters these “straight-ahead” projects as if he’s doing penance for past sins or that he's been trying to recover his reputation as a musician since his coke-fueled days in the waning days of fusion.
-Coryell improves with a later release, My Shining Hour, as he rolls up the sleeves and rags and rages on material from Miles, Ellington, et al.; the playing on the later release liberated and exhilarating, and his band on that session likewise swings and rocks and pulses with a verve the present disc lacks.
+Toku Du is among Coryell’s “straight-ahead” jazz albums, a 1988 set of sessions focusing on jazz standards that combine the guitarist with Stanley Cowell (piano), Buster Williams (bass), and Beaver Harris (drums).
+The results are academic.
+These tunes, such as Coltrane’s “Moment’s Notice”, Monk’s “Round 'Midnight”, and “My Funny Valentine”, get a neat, circumspect treatment that lacks guts.
+The guitarist approaches these “straight-ahead” projects as if he’s doing penance for past sins or trying to recover his reputation as a musician since his coke-fueled days in the waning days of fusion.
+Coryell improves with a later release, My Shining Hour, where he rolls up his sleeves and rages on material from Miles, Ellington, et al. The playing on the later release is liberated and exhilarating, and his band on that session swings and rocks and pulses with a verve that the present disc lacks.
 Coryell always bears a listen, but when he is terrible, he chews a foul root.

-Fortunately, age and good sense have toughened the guitarist’s technique; his album Tricycles and the more recent Earthquake at the Avalon are both excellent examples of this man’s ability to display a fresh delicacy on ballads, fleet-fingered flurries on the accelerated compositions, and a hard-nosed edge on the blues.
-Of the two albums, Tricycles gets the higher marks, as Coryell has a sweet trio in bassist Mark Egan and drummer Paul Wertico bring off a varied set of styles with the ease of a unit that knows the strengths and nuances of each other’s respective approaches.
-Coryell’s guitar fairly bristles and sparkles through his rich chord voicings and new essays, with Egan and Wertico upping the rhythmic ante and lowering it again as the major and minor turns of the songs change the mood.
-There is a richness in the performance that suggests a larger group.
+Fortunately, age and good sense have toughened the guitarist’s technique; his albums Tricycles and the more recent Earthquake at the Avalon are both excellent examples of this man’s ability to display a fresh delicacy on ballads, fleet-fingered flurries on the accelerated compositions, and a hard-nosed edge on the blues.
+Of the two albums, Tricycles gets the higher marks, as Coryell has a sweet trio in bassist Mark Egan and drummer Paul Wertico who pull off a varied set of styles with the ease of a unit that knows the strengths and nuances of each other’s respective approaches.
+Coryell’s guitar fairly bristles and sparkles through his rich chord voicings and new essays, with Egan and Wertico upping the rhythmic ante.